EllenRoberts/QMLHS/README.md

 3. XML/XQuery: https://www.w3schools.com/xml/xquery_intro.asp (this is a good website for general programming advice, and offers step-by-step instructions through XQuery commands and usage)
 4. Excel: https://www.w3schools.com/excel/index.php (again, the step-by-step guide to elements in Excel is a useful reference guide)
 5. Historical Thesaurus for diachronic tracking of terms: https://ht.ac.uk/ (Project linked to OED)

+## Leicester September 2022
+This folder contains files with links and resources for the Leicester Workshops in September.

+The following Leicester sessions use this repo:

+1. Using Methods from Corpus Linguistics on Historical Texts
+2. Data Visualisation
+3. Workflow Pipelines with Orange3 (and R)

+## Resources for Leeds sessions 21st-22nd June:
+The QMLHS Website is available here: http://gabrielegan.com/QMLHS/ (updated as of 20.06.22) This folder contains files with links and resources for the Leeds Workshops on 21st and 22nd June.

+The following sessions use this repo:

+1. Using Methods from Corpus Linguistics on Historical Texts
+2. Data Visualisation

+Any issues/questions with this GitHub or following the sessions, please direct them to me at e.roberts9@lancaster.ac.uk.
+I will try and respond promptly, but please bear with me if you don't get a response immediately.